Inputs

 Metadata

-While metadata is not technically an input, it is worth mentioning since it can be displayed on both the Enter Recipe and Enter Measurements pages.
+While metadata is not technically an input, it is worth mentioning since it can be displayed on both the Recipe and Measurements view of experiments.

 Was this article helpful?